 - You must submit a current Criminal Record Check, references, and a personal declaration to ACSW to prove your good character and reputation; and

-There are several ways in which you can immigrate to Canada as a social worker, however, we have listed the two most popular and quickest ways to do so.
+There are several ways in which you can immigrate to Canada as a social worker.
+The two below are the most popular and quickest ways to do so.

-The Express Entry system is a great way for you to move to Canada as a social worker because it's a system that manages three federal economic immigration programs.
-They are the Federal Skilled Workers Program, the Federal Skilled Trades Program and the Canadian Experience Class.
+The Express Entry system is an excellent way for you to move to Canada as a social worker because it's a system that manages three federal economic immigration programs.
+They are the Federal Skilled Workers Program, the Federal Skilled Trades Program, and the Canadian Experience Class.

-When applying through the Express Entry system you are able to come to Canada as a permanent resident, if successful.
-This is done by having your application put into a draw pool along with other eligible applicants, here you will be given a Comprehensive Ranking System (CRS) score which will determine your ranking in the pool.
-To qualify you must meet or exceed the specific CRS cut-off score.
-If successful you will have the chance to apply for Canadian permanent residency by receiving an Invitation to Apply (ITA).
+When applying through the Express Entry system, you can come to Canada as a permanent resident if successful.
+This is done by putting your application into a draw pool and other eligible applicants.
+Here you will be given a Comprehensive Ranking System (CRS) score, determining your ranking in the pool.
+To qualify, you must meet or exceed the specific CRS cut-off score.
+If successful, you will have the chance to apply for Canadian permanent residency by receiving an Invitation to Apply (ITA).

 The benefits of the Express Entry system include: